nicolasbeauvais/vue-social-sharing/README.md

 ## Available networks and properties

-The `url` and `title` properties are the only one required for all networks.
+The `url` is the only property required for all networks.

 ###### General properties